GfSE/SAF-Specification/stereotypes.md

 ### Documentation
 <html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#OPRexhibitingOCY'>OPRexhibitingOCY</A><BR>OPRexhibitingOCY: Specifies the fact that an Operational Performer exhibits an Operational Capability under specific environmental conditions.<BR></html>

-## SAF_OperationalPerformerRole

-### Icon
-*none*

-### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational Context Performer Constituent'>Operational Context Performer Constituent</A><BR>Operational Context Performer Constituent: An Operational Context Constituent represents a participant in the Operational Activity executing one or more of its atomic actions interacting with other constituents of the identified Operational Context.
-Specific characteristics and features or, in case of persons or organizational units, knowledge and skills are assigned to a constituent necessary for the execution of the allocated actions.<BR></html>

 ## SAF_OperationalProcess